jump-dev/Gurobi.jl/README.md

 ends up calling `GRBupdatemodel` in each iteration of a loop.

-Usually, it is possible (and easy) to restructure the JuMP program in a way it stays ssolver-agnostic and has a close-to-ideal performance with Gurobi.
+Usually, it is possible (and easy) to restructure the JuMP program in a way it stays solver-agnostic and has a close-to-ideal performance with Gurobi.

 To guide such restructuring it is good to keep in mind the following bits of
 information: